 Officers wrote to the relevant owners of the Property on the 7th June 2017 to confirm the enforcement requirements that needed to be undertaken at the Property.
 As has been stated, officers had been of the opinion that the felled trees were neither good examples nor forms of their species to warrant preservation under a TPO.

-The trees had been growing in close and overbearing proximity to each other in the garden, which had prevented their maturity and stunted proper development.
+The trees had been growing in close and overbearing proximity to each other in the garden, which had prevented the trees from developing their typical form.
 For these reasons, officers did not consider that the loss of these trees to be significant enough to require trees of a similar size and species to be replanted at the same place.
-In the interests of biodiversity and to improve the species and quality of the trees in the conservation area, officers specified its enforcement requirements and that the owners plant a Taxus Baccata (yew tree) toward the western corner of a select standard girth size of 10-12cm in accordance with the relevant BSI planting standards.
-In addition, the owners have planted [ x y and z trees – NICK please confirm] at the Property.
+In the interests of biodiversity and to improve the species and quality of the trees in the conservation area, officers specified its enforcement requirements and that the owners plant a Taxus baccata (yew tree)(this tree is yet to be planted) toward the western corner of a select standard girth size of 10-12cm in accordance with the relevant BSI planting standards.
+In addition, the owners have planted [ x y and z trees – NICK please confirm 1no.
+Arbutus unedo, 1no.
+Camellia sasanqua, 1 no. Cornus kousa, 1no.
+Eriobotrya japonica, 1no.
+Ficus carica, 1no.
+Magnolia grandiflora, 1no.
+Olea europaea] at the Property, and 1no.
+Taxus baccata to be planted imminently

 From your letter, you have demanded that trees of a similar size and species be planted at the Property however the Council does not consider this to be a rationale step to be taken in this instance.
 The trees were not of good quality and replacing of the same type was nonsensical, particularly as the Council would have permitted their felling had an appropriate S211 notice been served.
 Secondly, we consider the cost of relocating mature trees to the Property is not a necessary step given the unexceptional type of tree that was originally present.
 Finally, the replanting of mature trees is difficult and would be disproportionately expensive to the loss of the original trees, with the additional risk that mature trees may not readily take root and establish themselves.
 Overall, the steps that were taken were considered to be proportionate to the original breach; it should be noted that the owners still retain the ability to serve a S211 notice to fell any trees on the Property, including those recently replanted.